ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-01-30-renting-a-property-continuing-our-discovery.md

 - Securing a property to rent
 - Forming a tenancy agreement.

 We identified segments of people that are struggling to acquire a rental property.
-This could be for a variety of reasons but we think would be an ideal cohort to work with as there is a good opportunity to achieve collective impact by applying a cross agency approach with these groups.
+This could be for a variety of reasons, but we think it would be an ideal cohort to work with as there is an excellent opportunity to achieve collective impact by applying a cross-agency approach with these groups.

 ## What informed these outcomes